-Application for Degree Deadlines:

-November 1 to graduate in February 2024 March 1 to graduate in May 2024 June 21 to graduate in August 2023
+Key Degree Dates: November 1 to graduate in February 2025 March 3 to graduate in May 2025 June 20 to graduate in August 2025

 6. General Sociology Department and Graduate School Policies

 Student Evaluation and Progress to the Degree

 Every student pursuing work for a degree, whether or not currently in residence, must register at the beginning of each term.
 All Sociology graduate students will be evaluated by the Graduate Committee, with input from the Sociology faculty at large, each spring.
 Before this evaluation, each student must complete a self-assessment, which will be included as part of the evaluation discussion.
 At this evaluation the records of all graduate students will be carefully reviewed with reference to timely completion of course work and requirements, quality of work, and teaching.
 Continued enrollment is contingent upon satisfactory completion of academic standards and milestones.